Port Eads, Louisiana: Hurricane Katrina

 The port was completely devastated by Hurricane Katrina.
-Very little remained except the lighthouse and a few fishing camps.
+Very little remained except the lighthouse and a few fishing camps that are no longer in service.
+As of March 2025, the facility remains vacant.

 The Federal Emergency Management Agency (FEMA) originally obligated $400,000 to rebuild the Port Eads Marina after Katrina.
 Parish President Billy Nungesser took office in 2007.
 He felt the $400,000 was insufficient and he personally traveled to Washington, D.C. and appealed the amount.
 In early 2009, FEMA authorized up to $12 million for the project.

 Geography

 At the Head of Passes, the river separates into three main fingers.
 Port Eads is found at the southern end of the center branch.
 A lighthouse there serves oceangoing ships.
 It is accessible only by boat and helicopter.

 It is used primarily by offshore fishermen who begin their journey in Venice, Louisiana, 20.3 miles to the north.
 Port Eads offers docking and refueling premises, bunk rooms with an in room bath for rent, weigh station, and a small restaurant.
 Because of its location, offshore fishermen from around the country flock to Port Eads.
 It is the closest port to the continental shelf, the 100-fathom curve, in the entire Gulf of Mexico.
 The shelf is five miles from the port.